dojo/docs/util/doh.rst

 (Dojo 1.4 and higher)

 Async performance test fixtures are just like synchronous performance test fixtures.
 The only difference is that these return doh.Deferreds to tell the runner framework to treat the test as async.
-Note:  Performance profiling asynchronous operations will not always provide useful infomation.
+Note:  Performance profiling asynchronous operations will not always provide useful information.
 By the nature of being async means its performance profile will likely vary considerably.
 The below example demonstrates an async performance fixture through the use of setTimeout.

 .. js ::